ywatanabe1989/emacs-claude-code/project_management/PROGRESS_UPDATE_CONSOLIDATED_20250521.md

 ## Conclusion

-The auto module consolidation represents a significant improvement in the emacs-claude-code project's organization and maintainability.
+The module consolidation represents a significant improvement in the emacs-claude-code project's organization and maintainability.
 By applying clean code principles and eliminating redundancy, we've created a more robust foundation for future development while enhancing current functionality.

 The consolidated modules maintain backward compatibility while offering improved features, particularly with buffer-local support.
 This consolidation serves as a model for future cleanup efforts throughout the codebase.

-The next phase should focus on applying similar consolidation techniques to other redundant modules, starting with the term-claude mode variants and buffer-local modules, followed by comprehensive integration testing.
+The next phase should focus on applying similar consolidation techniques to other redundant modules, starting with the debug utilities, followed by term-claude mode variants and buffer-local modules, and concluded with comprehensive integration testing.

 ## Appendices